audacity/audacity-support/nyquist-plugins/effect-plugins/dynamics-processing.md

 6. **Gate threshold:** \[-96 dB to -6 dB] _When the audio level drops below this threshold the gate will 'close' and the output level will be reduced.
 When the audio level rises above this threshold the gate will 'open' and the output will return to the same level as the input._
 7. **Attack/Decay:** \[10 to 1000 milliseconds] _How quickly the gate opens and closes.
 At the minimum (10 ms) the gate will fully open and close almost instantly as the audio level crosses the threshold.
 At the maximum (1000 ms), the gate will begin to slowly open (fade-in) 1 second before the sound level exceeds the Threshold, and will gradually close (fade-out) after the sound level drops below the Threshold over a period of 1 second._

-For more detailed information and usage tips, read the help file included in this [ZIP package](https://wiki.audacityteam.org/w/images/a/a6/NoiseGate.zip), or the help screens included in the plug-in.
+For more detailed information and usage tips, read the help file included in this [ZIP package](https://wiki.audacityteam.org/w/images/a/a6/NoiseGate.zip), or the help screens included in the plugin.

 </details>

 {% hint style="info" %}
 This effect requires the entire audio selection to be loaded into RAM.
-If there is insufficient available memory, the plug-in and Audacity will crash.
+If there is insufficient available memory, the plugin and Audacity will crash.
 The maximum length that can be processed is dependent on the sample rate, length of audio selection, operating system, and available RAM.
 Please test carefully before using this effect on long (> 45 minutes) tracks to verify the limits on your computer.
 {% endhint %}

 ### Pop Mute